eez-open/studio/help/en-US/components/actions/AddToInstrumentHistory.md

 # DESCRIPTION

 It is used to add a new item to the _History_ view of the instrument.
-Currently, only adding chart items is supported.
+Currently, only adding chart items or widgets (Tabulator, Plotly or LineChart) are supported.

 For example in the _Rigol Waveform Data_ example we have this Action: